-The Company intends to enter into a lease (the "Lease") with Parent effective upon the Offerings Closing Date, pursuant to which Parent will lease to the Company approximately 10,800 square feet of office space at Parent's corporate headquarters in Fort Lauderdale, Florida at an annual rate of \$220,320 (\$20.40 per square foot), plus certain common area maintenance charges.
-The Lease will have an initial term of one year, will be terminable by the Company on 90 days' prior written notice and will be automatically renewable by the Company for an additional one year term.
-Included in the rental rate will be utilities, security, parking, building maintenance and cleaning services.
-Management of the Company believes that the Lease will be on terms no less favorable to the Company than could be obtained from unaffiliated third parties.
+The Company has entered into a lease (the "Lease") with Parent pursuant to which Parent leases to the Company approximately 10,800 square feet of office space at Parent's corporate headquarters in Fort Lauderdale, Florida at an annual rate of \$220,320 (\$20.40 per square foot), plus certain common area maintenance charges.
+The Lease has an initial term of one year, is terminable by the Company on 90 days' prior written notice and is automatically renewable by the Company for an additional one year term.
+Included in the rental rate are utilities, security, parking, building maintenance and cleaning services.
+Management of the Company believes that the Lease is on terms no less favorable to the Company than could be obtained from unaffiliated third parties.